usyd-meta-lab/Perceptual-Discrimination-Task/README.md

 - **Libraries**: jsPsych (v7.x.x) and the relevant plugin scripts are included by CDN in `index.html`.
 No manual installation is required if you have internet access.

 ## Key Experiment Parameters
-Many of these parameters are found in the `index.html` script or in `global-env.js`.
+Many of these parameters are found in the `index.html` script.
 Below is a reference guide:

 ### Data & Redirects
 - **DataPipe_ID** (default: `"vUyxuIvNMDjb"`)